Eh Hem, can I have your attention please?

 Trauma lives deep in your cells and nervous system, in a place that your conscious thoughts and affirmations cannot touch.

 The other piece of difficult news is that the concept of “manifestation” is a temptation to spiritual bypassing.
 It lures you in with the siren song of “change your thoughts, change your life!” while completely ignoring the deeply wounded parts of you that need healing.
 This keeps you disempowered because you are focusing your energy on an ineffective strategy of policing your thoughts instead of on your deep and deeply necessary healing work.

 He does not address manifestation specifically in this video, but what he DOES address is that ALL of us hold, and own our own trauma, whether collective, generational or present day.
 He speaks to what this is like for your brain and emotions, and points how this would affect mindset and what it's like to navigate such challenges.
 When you watch the video, and...
 I truly DO hope you find some time to watch this empathic man speak.
-And as you do, I would like to invite you to contemplate what it might be like for a person (possibly you) who might not connect trauma with money and doing business, and how THAT might affect your bottom line when it comes to working on your dreams.
-I have included a link below to a genius video of one of his many talks.
+As you do, I would like to invite you to contemplate what it might be like for a person (possibly you) who might not connect trauma with money and doing business, and how THAT might affect your bottom line when it comes to working on your dreams.